 A warm double chocolate chip cookie falls into a category of desserts that I just cannot resist, so basically I don’t make them very often.
-One of the first things I ever learned to bake was the classic Tollhouse chocolate chip pie, and I’ve had a weakness for giant cookies ever since.
+One of the first things I ever learned to bake was the classic Tollhouse chocolate chip cookie pie, and I’ve had a weakness for giant cookies ever since.
 I had to whisk this one away to my daughter after I had my obligatory test slice.
-It’s fall-to-your-knees good, especially if you sneak a piece before it’s cooled.
+It’s fall-to-your-knees good, especially if you sneak a piece before it’s fully cooled and still a little melty in the middle.
 “Omg” and “this is the best thing I’ve ever eaten” are the stock responses to this thing.

-TIP: Be careful not to over bake, these are thin and will go from just done to over done in a matter of minutes.
+TIP: Be careful not to over bake this skillet cookie, they are relatively thin and will go from just done to over done in a matter of a couple minutes.
 It’s always better to err on the side of under cooking something like this.

 TIP: To quickly warm up a cold stick of butter, unwrap and cut it in 4 slices, then microwave for 15-20 seconds.
 To take the chill off a cold egg, put it in a small cup of warm water for a few minutes.

 For another variation on this (delicious) theme, check out my OUTRAGEOUSLY DELICIOUS ALMOND BUTTER SKILLET BROWNIES!
 (And yes, it’ll work with any kind of nut butter you like!)